Skip to main content

 What Will Happen If I Put Off Treatment for My Neck Injury?

-Can I File a Claim For Whiplash After a Michigan Car Accident?
+Can I File a Claim for Whiplash After a Michigan Car Accident?

 You can file a claim for your whiplash after a car accident in Michigan.
-Essentially, you can file for benefits through a no-fault claim with the insurance company under PIP (personal injury protection) coverage.
+You can file for benefits through a no-fault claim with the insurance company under PIP (personal injury protection) coverage.
 However, it is important to note that Michigan PIP law requires that you provide reasonable proof of your injuries first.

-These no-fault benefits will be beneficial in helping you with
+These no-fault benefits will be beneficial in helping you with:

-- Medical bills and prescription costs
+• Medical bills and prescription costs

-- Lost wages
+• Lost wages

-- Mileage and transportation costs to and from medical appointments
+• Mileage and transportation costs to and from medical appointments

-- Any attendant care services or household replacement needs
+• Any attendant care services or household replacement needs

-- Related out-of-pocket expenses
+• Related out-of-pocket expenses

-Prior to agreeing to anything by the insurance company, you should speak to a car accident attorney first.
+Before agreeing to anything by the insurance company, you should speak to a car accident attorney first.
 Insurers are notorious for offering lower amounts.
 An experienced Michigan car accident lawyer knows how the insurance company will try to reduce or refuse your claim for compensation and can fight on your behalf.

 Can You Sue for Whiplash Injury in Michigan?